Top 10 Ways to Pay Off Student Loans FasterMay 5, 2020

 The minimum payment is merely a suggestion, insomuch as you can always pay more toward the principal (although not less).
 What happens when you pay more than the minimum required monthly payment?
-You not only pay down your loan more quickly, but the faster you pay the principal, the less overall interest you accrue, lowering your total cost.
+You not only pay down your loan more quickly, but the faster you pay off the principal on student loans, the less overall interest you accrue, lowering your total cost.

 6. Avoid additional debt.

 The Credit Card Accountability Responsibility and Disclosure Act of 2009 established restrictions on how credit card companies could market to minors and students, ostensibly to stop young and naïve individuals from being lured by seductive marketing and ending up with potentially damaging long-term credit card debt.
 This won’t protect you once you graduate and credit card offers start rolling in.